 - Providers in a Fragile X clinic can work with your local providers to help manage any ongoing or acute issues.

 - Although many families are very up-to-date on everything Fragile X-related, the providers at the clinics may know of new information that has not made it to the general public yet.

 - Clinics know what research is being done and in the pipeline, and can help you find research opportunities.
 The largest project that involves all of the clinics is the FORWARD Registry and Database.
 You may want to ask about this project at your next clinic visit.
 (Note: When viewing the clinic map, we have separate icons to indicate whether or not they participate in the FORWARD Registry & Database.)

 - Clinicians at FXCRC clinics go to the NFXF conferences, local conferences, NFXF Advocacy Day, and more!
 In other words, part of their job is to live Fragile X.

-Although all clinics provide medical services and can be your primary care for Fragile X-related issues, the Fragile X clinic does NOT take the place of your primary care provider.
+Although all clinics provide medical services and can be your primary care for Fragile X-related issues, a Fragile X clinic does NOT take the place of your primary care provider.
 Your primary care provider still needs to deal with the everyday things, including illnesses, vaccines, and routine health screenings.

 When Should You Visit?